blockchain-unitn/skyledger-blockchain/README.md

 4. **Environment setup:**

+   - Create skyLedger2 and skyLedger3 accounts to the network.
    - Copy `.env.orig` to `.env` and fill in your private keys and RPC details.
    - Example:
      ```